Peach State Pop-Up:

 Middle Georgia, from Macon down to Americus, with its farm fields and quiet country roads, is an amazing place for winter birding, and some of the least visited counties often host the most unexpected birds.
 Every cattle pond holds the possibility of rare overwintering shorebirds or waterfowl, and huge flocks of blackbirds, a spectacle to behold, are worth scanning for Brewer’s Blackbirds or even something rarer.
 Say’s Phoebe’s, Vermillion Flycatchers, and even Short-eared Owls pop up almost annually in the middle part of the state.
 Aside from the exciting rarities, this rural part of Georgia is wintering grounds for numerous grassland species including Northern Harrier, Horned Lark, American Pipit, Savannah Sparrow, and more.
-Please note that we cannot guarantee sightings of any rarities, though we will use the most up-to-date information to shape our final itinerary—thus the “pop-up” nature of this tour.
+While we cannot guarantee sightings of any rarities, we will use the most up-to-date local information to shape our final itinerary.
+We’ll also enjoy a tasty local Mennonite buffet for lunch!

 Trip Leader: Melanie Furr, Feathers with Furr, LLC